 My journey to the 9/11 Tribute Museum is serendipitous in a sense, as the first moment I felt the need to help people outside of my immediate circle was as a 13 year old watching the Twin Towers collapse on live television in 2001.
 Once the fear of the morning subsided, the urge to help burned within me, and as soon as opportunities presented themselves, I did my best to give back.
 In high school I taught and mentored elementary school students and as an adult I’ve volunteered with various organizations.
 But nothing I have done compares to what I now experience with the volunteers at the 9/11 Tribute Museum.

-In my primary role of finding those connected to the events of 9/11 and introducing them to our program, I realize the true extent of the trauma experienced by these people.
-Having them granting me the privilege of being a part of their healing process and seeing them come out on the other side of their experience to openly share the most painful, personal moments of their lives reminds me of a quote from Kobi Yamada in which he states, “believe that there’s a light at the end of the tunnel.
+In my primary role of finding those connected to the events of 9/11 and introducing them to our program, I learned the true extent of the trauma experienced by this community.
+Having them grant me the privilege of being a part of their healing process and seeing them come out on the other side of their experience to openly share the most painful, personal moments of their lives reminds me of a quote from Kobi Yamada in which he states, “believe that there’s a light at the end of the tunnel.
 Believe that you might be that light for someone else.”
 The quote is poignant for a community that still faces devastating health challenges and political fights but sees hope through the sharing of their stories.
 They are the embodiment of the once often said, “Never Forget,” and they show up, touch hearts and change the consciousness of others by figuratively and literally walking the walk on guided tours.

 Although this is a week to reflect, I pose this question to you, “what’s stopping you from doing more to help others?”
 Saying that you don’t have the time is not an excuse, as many Tribute volunteers still work, are getting medical treatment, and have families yet still find the time to regularly volunteer.
-Thinking that doing something small won’t make a lasting impact is alsonot true.
+Thinking that doing something small won’t make a lasting impact is also not true.
 You don’t have to build a school to make an impact on kids, coordinating a book donation drive provides tools that will last longer and have a greater impact than any physical structure.
 There are so many ways to be make a positive change in someone else’s life.

 Aspire to inspire and your life will become rich with meaning and the legacy you will leave behind will be greater than you can ever imagine.